Serj-Kyleikin/Google_api_services/README.md

 # Google_api_services

-Laravel Google API Service can:
+Laravel Google API Services can:

 - use oauth google account for creating user
 - add event in calendar